kapcom01/CylonAlarm/README.md

 In this version we need the **nfc-eventd** which will provide our program the information of the nfc tags that are being used.
 So we need to download and compile it from source following [these instructions](http://nfc-tools.org/index.php?title=Nfc-eventd)

-We have to install some dependencies:
+We have to install some dependencies, and a virtual screen (tmux):

     sudo apt-get install python-dbus
     sudo apt-get install python-gobject

-Also we will need a virtual screen for dbus to work so we will install **tmux** for that:

     sudo apt-get install tmux

 Now we can download CylonAlarm: